TUITION FEES AND LIVING EXPENSES

 – You need to have a French or European bank account.

-If your Master Thesis work is offered by a French institution (even if this work is carried out outside France) then you get automatically paid about 550 EUR per month (for 6 months).
-This is a French law which applies also to international students.
+If you take a master thesis work in the 4th semester which is offered by a French institution (even if this work is carried out outside France) then you are eligible to get a salary at a minimum of 550 Euros per month (for 6 months).
+This is a French law which applies also to foreigners.
+Several offers are proposed every year by different French institutions, however you may have to be flexible in your choice of topic and geographical area.

 - In the event of no show or if the student does not respect the minimum notice period of 1 month, or leaving during the first semester, half of tuition fees will be refunded.